weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-google.md

 * The `generative-google` module performs retrieval augmented generation, or RAG, using the data stored in your Weaviate instance.
 * The module can generate a response for each returned object, or a single response for a group of objects.
 * The module enables generative search operations on the Weaviate instance.
-* You need an API key for a PaLM API to use this module.
+* You need an API key for a Google generative model API to use this module.
-* **Its usage may incur costs**.
+* **You may incur costs when you use this module**.
-    * Please check the vendor pricing (e.g. check Google Vertex AI pricing).
+    * Please check the vendor pricing.
-* You can use this with [Google Cloud Vertex AI](https://cloud.google.com/vertex-ai), or with [Google MakerSuite](https://developers.generativeai.google/products/makersuite).
+* You can use this module with [Google Cloud Vertex AI](https://cloud.google.com/vertex-ai), or with [Google MakerSuite](https://developers.generativeai.google/products/makersuite).

-:::info Requirements
+:::info Releases and versions

 `generative-palm` was added in version `v1.19.1`.